 In a nutshell, glucosamine is a naturally occurring compound made of glucose (a sugar) and glutamine (an amino acid) that is essential for maintaining healthy cartilage and joint function.
 A building block of the cartilage matrix, it stimulates the growth of cartilage cells and has also been known to normalize the synovial fluid which lubricates joints.

-Glucosamine is naturally produced by your dog’s body, but over time, its natural production becomes inadequate at preventing joint damage and must be supplemented.
+Glucosamine is naturally produced by your dog’s body, but over time, their natural production becomes inadequate at preventing joint damage and must be supplemented.
 If you have a dog suffering from arthritis, joint supplements containing glucosamine (which is usually derived from certain shellfish such as shrimp, oysters, or crabs) help boost their reserve of this crucial nutrient.
-While glucosamine is not a cure for degenerative joint disease, it can definitely help your dog feel more comfortable and stay mobile longer.
+While glucosamine is not a cure for degenerative joint disease, it can help your dog feel more comfortable and stay mobile longer.

 What Are the Benefits of Glucosamine for Dogs?

 Dog joint supplements containing glucosamine can have tremendous benefits for your dog’s joint health.
 Overall, research indicates that glucosamine: